cloudsmith-io/cloudsmith-api-go/docs/PackagesApi.md

 > PackageDependencies PackagesDependencies(ctx, owner, repo, identifier).Execute()

-Get the direct (non-transitive) dependencies list for a package.
+Get the list of dependencies for a package.
+Transitive dependencies are included where supported.